 It should be noted here that these methods are guides only.
 Some of the headings described may be unavailable or unnecessary.
 What the entrepreneur should do is to pick those areas that concern what is being written and develop them.

-Here is another detailed outline format of writing a business plan.
+Here is another detailed outline format for writing a business plan.

 1. Introductory Page